emberjs/data/BREAKING_CHANGES.md

 ### Adapter-Specified Record Dirtying

 One of the goals of Ember Data is to separate application semantics from server semantics.
-For example, you should be able to use a simple backend during development.
-Then, when deploying to production, switch to a database better equipped to handle scale.
+For example, you should be able to handle changes to a back-end API formats with minimal changes to your application's code.
-Even significant differences between the two database technologies should not require you to rewrite your application.
+You could even switch to using a browser-resident database like IndexedDB or WebSQL and have only a single file to change.

 Ember Data accomplishes this by isolating server-specific code in the _adapter_.
 The adapter is responsible for translating